jbremz/physics-mi/experiments/009-mnist/README.md

 - applying my gradient field embedding method to various computational units of the network

 To start with, I think it's a good idea to constrain.
 I think what I'll do is focus on modelling a single layer unit i.e. a component and it's first generation "children" in the preceding layer.
 I _hope_ to find similarities across child units of each task since they are modelling the same data.

+### Results

+Struggling to get any intelligible embedding space here.
+I think I may have over-reached.

+I think what I'll do next is return to the problem I examined in `008-net-embed/05-bottleneck-satic-grid.ipynb` and increase the input space dimensionality gradually.
+If I can get it working well with 64D data and toy data then maybe I'll be in a better position.
+If it still doesn't work, then it'd be a case of understanding at what point it breaks down.